This Day In Writing History

 "None are more enslaved than those who falsely believe they are free." - Johann Wolfgang von Goethe

-Today's video features the complete 1926 silent film adaptation of Goethe's classic play, Faust - directed by the legendary German filmmaker F.W.
-Murnau!
+Today's video features a complete reading of Goethe's classic play, Faust!
 Enjoy!